• Home

 0

 In high faculty, James P. “Jim” Butler Jr. Was a stalwart of the talk group, a smart student who never procrastinated on homework, and an amateur photographer so enthusiastic that he wore his digicam around his neck all through elegance.
-Jim cherished antique motors as a great deal as his digital camera.
-He photographed them at vehicle suggests and parades in Wyomissing, his native land, and studied their history, their makers, their beauty.
+Jim cherished antique motors as much as his digital camera.
+He photographed them at vehicle suggests and parades in Wyomissing, his native land, and studied their history, makers, and beauty.

 He specifically favored the ostentatious autos of the 1930s, the heavy Packards, Hudsons, Duesenbergs, and Studebakers with their curvy fenders and glossy grilles, consistent with pals who shared his hobby in cars.